Professor and Canada Research Chair in Philosophy of Perception

 - “How To Be Sure: Sensory Exploration and Empirical Certainty,” Philosophy and Phenomenological Research, Volume 88, Issue 1, January 2014, Pages 38–69.

-- “Visual Demonstratives,” in A. Raftopoulos and P. Machamer (eds) Perception, Realism, and the Problem of Reference, forthcoming.
+- “Visual Demonstratives,” in A. Raftopoulos and P. Machamer (eds) Perception, Realism, and the Problem of Reference (Cambridge University Press, 2012).

 - “Is Memory Preservation?”, Philosophical Studies 148 (2010): 3-14.